March 16 through September 12, 2020

 Note: By registering for this program you agree to the Office Policy and Client Service Agreement terms and conditions.

 TIE for Sexual Trauma Survivors is a six month group program that is part support group, part practical tools and utilizing the Trauma Informed Embodiment (TIE)™ approach, and part psycho-education.
-It is open only to women (CIS, Trans, and AFAB gender queer or non-binary all welcome) who have experienced sexual trauma.
+It is open only to womxn who have experienced sexual trauma.
 This trauma could have happened at any point in your life, and for most of us we have experienced sexual trauma events multiple times, spanning from childhood into adulthood.
 Sexual trauma includes abuse, assault, and harassment, as all impact our sense of safeness, our physiological systems and our ways of being in the world.

-The program is six months in duration, beginning April 15.
-There will be bi-weekly (every other week) group video calls, weekly emails, and a private Facebook group.
-Because I want this program to be able to reach as many women as possible, I have created a sliding scale fee schedule with three price points based on your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).
+The program is six months in duration, beginning March 16.
+There will be bi-weekly (every other week) group video calls (via Zoom), weekly emails, and a private Facebook group.
+Because I want this program to be able to reach as many womxn as possible, I offer a sliding scale fee based your annual household income (no need to prove to me what your income is, I trust folks to choose the price point that is right for you and your family).

 My why for this group